The Rebel family helped provide a sustainable water system to their friends in Camp Marie

 Rebels Land Three Under Armour All-Americans

 A semifinalist for the John Mackey Award as well as an All-America and All-SEC pick in 2014, Engram led all SEC tight ends with 662 yards receiving and topped the nation’s tight ends with 17.4 yards per catch.
+His 662 receiving yards established a single-season school record.

 With uncertainty at the tight end position entering the 2013 season, Harris helped turn the question mark into an exclamation point with the play of a rookie Engram.